Zain Bukhari

 -

-2018: Nanoscience (P.S.M.), Department of Physics, Arizona State University, Tempe, AZ
+2018: Nanoscience (P.S.M.), Department of Physics, Arizona State University - Tempe Campus, AZ

-For over five years, Zain Bukhari worked with ASU's Human Anatomy & Physiology program in the School of Life Sciences, leading the team of BIO 201 TAs (in Spring 2018 / Spring 2019) and BIO 202 TAs (in Spring 2018 / Fall 2019) at the Tempe campus.
-In addition, he worked with ASU Online and New Media Studios at EdPlus to produce over 145 video lectures for the university's fully online Anatomy & Physiology courses.
+For over five years, Bukhari worked with ASU's Human Anatomy & Physiology program in the School of Life Sciences, leading the team of BIO 201 TAs (in Spring 2018 / Spring 2019) and BIO 202 TAs (in Spring 2018 / Fall 2019) at the Tempe campus.
+In addition, Bukhari worked with ASU Online and New Media Studios at EdPlus to produce over 145 video lectures for the university's fully online Anatomy & Physiology courses.

 Wayne Frasch’s lab has developed new assays to examine the rotation of single molecules of molecular motor proteins under a microscope.
 The lab focuses on the Fo and F1-ATPase rotary motors that comprise the F-type ATP synthase.
 This protein complex synthesizes the majority of ATP in almost all living organisms, which provides the energy for many cellular processes.